Plans To Export Nursing Workforce From Pakistan To US Make Progress - UrduPoint

 Plans To Export Nursing Workforce From Pakistan To US Make Progress

+Progress was reported on the move to export skilled nursing professionals from Pakistan to the U.S. at a discussion in an online meeting between representatives from Pakistani embassy in Washington and the New York Consulate General, the New York State Assembly as well as the American Pakistani Public Affairs Committee (APPAC), officials said

-NEW YORK, (APP - UrduPoint / Pakistan Point News - 29th Jan, 2025) NEW YORK, Jan 29 (APP): Progress was reported on the move to export skilled nursing professionals from Pakistan to the U.S. at a discussion in an online meeting between representatives from Pakistani embassy in Washington and the New York Consulate General, the New York State Assembly as well as the American Pakistani Public Affairs Committee (APPAC), officials said.
+NEW YORK, (APP - UrduPoint / Pakistan Point News - 29th Jan, 2025) Progress was reported on the move to export skilled nursing professionals from Pakistan to the U.S. at a discussion in an online meeting between representatives from Pakistani embassy in Washington and the New York Consulate General, the New York State Assembly as well as the American Pakistani Public Affairs Committee (APPAC), officials said.

-Tuesday's meeting was attended by Pakistani Ambassador Rizwan Saeed Sheikh; Consul General Aamer Ahmed Atozai and Community Welfare Attaché at the NY Consulate.
-From the New York State Assembly, Deputy Speaker Phil Ramos and Chief of Staff Cristian Macario participated, along with Dr. Ijaz Ahmed, Chairman APPAC, and Dr. Pervez Iqbal, President APPAC.
+Tuesday's meeting was attended by Pakistani Ambassador Rizwan Saeed Sheikh; Consul General Aamer Ahmed Atozai and Community Welfare Attaché at the New York Consulate.
+From the New York State Assembly, Deputy Speaker Phil Ramos and Chief of Staff Cristian Macario participated, along with Dr. Ijaz Ahmed, Chairman APPAC, and Dr. Pervez Iqbal, President APPAC were present.

 The Deputy Speaker highlighted the growing demand for qualified healthcare professionals in the U.S. and expressed interest in collaborating with Pakistan to meet this need.